 - Undo send.
 FastMail's web interface does not support this, but MailMate does.

 - Popping a message or compose box into a new window with one click in the web interface.
 Although, the web interface loads quickly enough that you can just open FastMail again in a new window.

 Hopefully I’ve convinced you that, if you do want to move off Gmail, it is relatively easy to make the transition.
 You may even find that you like FastMail (or another alternative) better than Gmail.
-I’ve been using FastMail exclusively since mid-March and I have absolutely no regrets.
+I’ve been using FastMail exclusively since March 2013 and I have absolutely no regrets.

 This may be a deal breaker if you’re concerned about government spying.
 I’m more concerned about functional email, personally.